mansurova/flowers/README.md

 This is already done in the docker container [`ody55eus/flowers`](https://hub.docker.com/repository/docker/ody55eus/flowers/).

-# Training the model

-The training was processed with [Google Colab](https://drive.google.com/file/d/1xMJ1Kt4YBeIpqGIzPt1Km8ziwNW5a2Og/view?usp=sharing) to take advantage of the fast computation with GPU.

 # Data preparation

 The following preprocessing steps are performed by [`data_preparation.py`](scripts/data_preparation.py):